Achievable logoAchievable logo

 The square root 100 is shorthand for 2100.

-The square part of square root matches up with that little 2 in the V of the radical sign.
-This number is called the index.
-It’s 2 for a square root, since that number is squared to get the answer: 2100 equals 10 because 10∗10=100.
+The word square in square root matches the little 2 in the radical.
+That number is called the index.
+It’s 2 for a square root because you multiply the answer by itself twice: 2100 equals 10 because 10∗10=100.

-There are two rules you should keep in mind when you are working with radicals.
+There are two rules you should keep in mind when you’re working with radicals.

 Rule 1: Use multiplication and division to combine or split inside radicals